iDataist/Operationalize-Machine-Learning/README.md

 # Operationalizing Machine Learning
 Shipping models into production in a reliable, reproducible, and automated way with a constant feedback loop is crucial.
 This is where all the DevOps and MLOPs principles come into play.
-In this project, I built a classifier to predict if the client will subscribe to a term deposit with the bank, and deployed it to an Azure Container Instance (ACI).
-I applied key concepts of operationalizing Machine Learning, from enabling Application Insights and identifying problems in logs, to harnessing the power of Azure Pipelines.
+In this project, I leveraged Azure AutoML to build classifiers that predict whether the client will subscribe to a term deposit with the bank, and deployed the best model to an Azure Container Instance (ACI).
+I applied key concepts of operationalizing Machine Learning, from enabling Application Insights and identifying problems in logs, to harnessing the power of Azure Pipelines and automating the process.

 ## Architectural Diagram
 ![](screenshots/architecture.png)